crisisdw/Jokers/README.md

 3. **Verify Installation**:
    - Start World of Warcraft and click on the AddOns menu at the character select screen.
 Ensure that "Jokers" is listed and enabled.
+   -
+## Features

+- **Group / Guild Invite**: Ability to toggle between inviting members to your guild or your group.
+- **User Interface**: Easily edit the addon through a simple configuration window.
+- **Performance and Stability**: Random fixes as they pop up in the repository.
 ## Usage

 Manage Jokers entirely via in-game slash commands: